 Do you agree that the EHT Constellation Index table is defined the same as HE Constellation Index table except that value 6 is redefined as 4096-QAM?

-9.4.2.295c.x PPE Thresholds field
+9.4.2.295c.x EHT PPE Thresholds field

-The PPE Thresholds field determines the nominal packet padding value (see 26.12 ()) for an HE PPDU of a particular RU allocation size and NSTS value.
-The format of the PPE Thresholds field is defined in Figure 9-788f (PPE Thresholds field format). (#S394)
+The EHT PPE Thresholds field determines the nominal packet padding value (see 35.xx (Nominal packet padding values selection rules)) for an EHT PPDU of a particular RU allocation size and NSS value.
+The format of the EHT PPE Thresholds field is defined in Figure x1 (EHT PPE Thresholds field format). (#S394)